 - Writing must be the original work of the writer and not previously published an any publication, unless otherwise specified by the adviser and EIC.

-- All editorials printed will be bylined as: “on behalf of Editorial Staff”.
+- All editorials printed will be bylined as: “by The Editorial Board”.

 - Editorial ideas may be submitted to the editorial board by all members of the appropriate staff.